 Units of local government may impose taxes or fees, which the department does not collect.
 Contact your units of local government (county, municipal, mass transit, etc.) to determine if you must pay any additional taxes or fees not listed below.
 The following local taxes, which the department collects, may be imposed.
-Except as noted below, the preprinted rate on the return will include any locally imposed taxes.

 - Business District Tax